YangPiCui/ErgonomicVerticalKeyboard/KeyboardCase/README.md

 # Keyboard Case
 A 3D modelling software is required to design the case.
 I have tried many but only Siemens NX12 cut it.
 Do not ask me whether I bought it.
 Instead of answering that question, I will share with you, in addition to the .stl files and NX12 source files, the design process.

-"GeneralAnthropometricData" contains anthropometric data for the world's population.
+"./GeneralAnthropometricData/" contains anthropometric data for the world's population.
-"Images/MeasurementMethods/" constains photos illustrating how I took my own anthropometric data.
+"./Images/MeasurementMethods/" constains photos illustrating how I took my own anthropometric data.
-"PastVersions" cotains all past versions in compressed .rar format.
+"./PastVersions/" cotains all past versions in compressed .rar format.

 ## Siemens NX Modelling
 I have parametrically modelled the case after my own hand, as my height of 1.7m is world's average.
 This guide is based on the EVK version 1.2.